Patrick-Junghenn/Algorithm-Comparison/README.md

-# Machine Learning Algorithm Comparison
+# Comparison of ML Algorithms When Applied To Loan Data
-This repository contains the code and raw RMarkdown for analysis concerning the performance of various machine learning algorithms when applied to credit loan data.
+ repository contains the code and raw RMarkdown for analysis concerning the effectiveness of different machine learning algorithms when applied to loan data.